 Information on entry requirements for Pakistan

-According to Pakistani health authorities 14-days of quarantine are obligatory for all travelers arriving to Pakistan.
-This applies for all travellers irrespective of whether or not the passenger is showing COVID-19 symptoms.
 All passengers have to be prepared for medical checks upon arrival.
-More details can be found at the website of the Pakistani Ministry of National Health Services.
+More details can be found at the website of the government of Pakistan .

 Temporary travel restrictions to the EU

 In line with EU decisions, Germany introduced travel restrictions for entries from outside the Schengen area on 17 March 2020.
-All corresponding entries from non-EU-citizens and citizens of non-Schengen states by plane or ship will be affected.
-Entry will be possible for German citizens and other nationals with a German residence permit.
-While restrictions for some countries have been eased on July 1st, they remain in place for now for travellers from Pakistan.
+All corresponding entries from non-EU-citizens and citizens of non-Schengen states by plane or ship are affected.

 You will be informed immediately on this website when this situation changes.

-Please find more information on German quarantine regulations here under paragraph 3.
-Quarantine regulations for entry to Germany.
+Please find more information on German self-isolation and quarantine regulations here.

 Inquiries for the embassy